RobertoRoos/sawIntuitiveResearchKitWiki/SUJ.md

 This page describes how to use the Setup Joints (SUJs) with the dVRK.
 This is useful only for the groups with a [full da Vinci](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Full-da-Vinci.md)

+The Setup Joints use potentiometers to read the joint positions.
+Each joint has two potentiometers and each arm has up to 6 joints.
+So we have a total of 48 potentiometers, each provides a voltage that needs to be converted to an angle (revolute joints) or distance (prismatic joints).
+The dVRK controller has 4 analog to digital inputs so it reads the potentiometer values sequentially using a multiplexer.
+Cycling through the potentiometers takes time so you need to make sure you let the readings stabilize before doing anything.

+The brakes are controlled per arm, not per joint.
+The dVRK controller uses the linear amps dedicated to motor control to release the brakes.
+Finally, some patient carts come with a third PSM (aka PSM3).
+The PSM3 SUJ is mounted under the ECM SUJ and doesn't have any counter weights.
+It can be lifted using a separate motor controlled by a PWM unit included on the dSIB.

+To use the SUJ with the dVRK controller and software, the main challenge is to calibrate the potentiometers.
+To do so, we use some custom labels that can be attached to each joint of the SUJs.

 # Setup joints

 ![SUJ arm widget](/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/gui/dvrk-gui-arm-suj.png)